What Is The Statue Of Liberty Made Of: The Copper and Iron Tale of the Statue of Liberty

 Over time, the copper has undergone a natural oxidation process, forming a green patina on the surface.
 This patina gives the statue its distinctive color and acts as a protective layer, preventing further corrosion and preserving the underlying metal.

-If you're visiting New York City, be sure to buy tickets to see the statue on Liberty Island, where you'll be able to appreciate this fantastic transformation of color fully.
+If you're visiting New York City, be sure to buy tickets to see the statue on Liberty Island, where you'll be able to appreciate this fantastic transformation of color.

 Statue of Liberty Inner Framework